thompsondt/osm-kerb-kit/CONTRIBUTING.md

 # Contributing to Kerb Kit
 We recommend starting with the [README](README.md) for a big-picture look at what Kerb Kit is and how it supports the OpenStreetMap community.
+For general design guidance, see: [Design Guidance](/DESIGN_GUIDANCE.md).

 ## How the Asset Workflow Works